carlosrafaelgn/rafa-pack/README.md

 ## Missing Horse Armors

 My son asked me for a way to craft the missing horse armors (iron, golden and diamond).
-So here are their recipes:
+Therefore, here are their recipes:

 ```
 Crafting table: